-Canon 1D Mark IV versus Canon 5D Mark IV
+Canon 1D Mark IV vs 5D Mark IV

-The Canon EOS-1D Mark IV and the Canon EOS 5D Mark IV are two professional cameras that were revealed to the public, respectively, in October 2009 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+The Canon EOS-1D Mark IV and the Canon EOS 5D Mark IV are two professional cameras that were announced, respectively, in October 2009 and August 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (5D Mark IV) sensor.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 5D Mark IV provides 30.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably smaller (28 percent) than the Canon 1D Mark IV.
 Moreover, the 5D Mark IV is markedly lighter (28 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark IV) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark IV).
 You can compare the optics available in the Canon EF Lens Catalog.